 The sun, wind, chlorine and saltwater are killer on your hair, which means that you need to pay a little extra attention to your hair.
 I use a leave-in conditioner after the shower and before any sort of styling.
 It gives my hair a little extra heat-protection if I’m blow drying it, and keeps it moisturized if I’m not.
 A hair stylist recommended applying a leave-in conditioner before swimming in a chlorinated pool to help ward off the dreaded green hair and I’ve used that tip for years.
 I keep leave in conditioner in our swim bag, so we can rinse our hair at the pool and quickly comb it through if we’re not headed straight home.
 Bonus!
 Leave in conditioner works as a fantastic post-swim detangler.

 If you’re not washing too often and giving your hair a little extra moisture with a leave-in conditioner, you’re already well on your way to taming the frizz.
 That said, when summer humidity rolls in, even the most well-loved hair needs a little help fighting frizz.
 I love running a little smoothing oil over my hair to keep frizz at bay.
+We’ve linked a few of our favorite frizz fighting products below.

 Get your hair out of your face

 I typically prefer my hair down as I have a ton of hair and ponytails and buns give me a headache if I wear them for too long.
 But come summer, all I want is my hair out of my face and off my neck.
 That’s why I’m all about the braids.
 My favorite summer braid look is a loose part down the middle and two french braids down either side.
 I start with a little smoothing oil to keep the little frizzies around my face in their place, then divide my hair into two equal sections.
-I don’t worry about being totally precise here – I’m looking for a relaxed look, not severe braids tight enough to give me a temporary face lift.
+Don’t worry about being totally precise here – I’m looking for a relaxed look, not severe braids tight enough to give me a temporary face lift.
 I braid each side, picking up additional pieces of hair after each pass of the braid and secure each braid at the bottom with a clear elastic band.

 Bonus!
 At the end of the day, take your braids out and you’ve got great beachy waves, helping to take your look from day to night with minimal effort.